NGRX

 dice.selectors

-The app.component will access the dice state using selectors.
+The app component accesses the dice state using selectors.

 I added the dice.selectors typescript file and created the two selectors the app.component needs.